succinctlabs/op-succinct/book/introduction.md

 *Documentation for OP Succinct users and developers.*

-OP Succinct transforms any OP Stack rollup into a [fully type-1 ZK rollup](https://vitalik.eth.limo/general/2022/08/04/zkevm.html) in one hour using SP1.
+OP Succinct transforms any OP Stack rollup into a [fully type-1 ZK rollup](https://vitalik.eth.limo/general/2022/08/04/zkevm.html) using SP1.
 OP Succinct provides:

 - **1 hour finality** secured by ZKPs, a dramatic improvement over the 7-day withdrawal window of standard OP Stack rollups.
 - **Unlimited customization** for rollup modifications in pure Rust and easy maitainability.